Investing in a RecessionBy: Henyl Williams, Branch Manager- Kingston Posted:

 In the word of legendary Mutual Fund Manager Peter Lynch – “You get recessions, you have stock market declines.
 If you don’t understand that that’s going to happen, then you’re not ready, you won’t do well in the markets.”

 A recession is loosely viewed as a decline in economic activity.
-Typically, the core economic theories that focus on financial, psychological and what we will term real economic factors that can lead to the systematic flow of business failures, are what constitute a recession.
+Typically, the core economic theories that focus on financial, psychological and what we will term real economic factors that can lead to the systematic flow of business failures, are what constitutes a recession.

 Thirdly, psychology-based hypotheses of recession generally examine the unwarranted exuberance of the preceding boom time or the profound pessimism of the recessionary environment for explaining why recessions can occur and even persist, what we term “speaking it into being” where the doom and gloom of investors appear to manifest itself into a self-fulfilling prophecy.
-This is characterised by curtailed investment spending based on market pessimism and scepticism, which then leads to decreased incomes that decrease consumption spending.
+This is characterised by curtailed investment spending based on market pessimism and skepticism, which then leads to decreased incomes that decrease consumption spending.

-A recession may present itself as a crisis, however a crisis presents itself as an opportunity.
+A recession may present itself as a crisis, however, a crisis sometimes presents itself as an opportunity.
 One technique that an investor should put in place during an economic recession is diversification.
 Typically, a diversified portfolio has a mixture of stocks, fixed income, cash and real estate.
 This mixture of investment instruments is ideal because these assets react differently to the same economic event.

 Stocks with attractive dividend yields and high dividend ratios can be very effective recession-proof investments.
-Companies that pay dividends are cash rich which means risk is lower.
+Companies that pay dividends are cash-rich which means risk is lower.
 Additionally, dividend stocks work for investors seeking out passive income which is money they earn consistently with little or no effort on their part.
-Value stocks are regarded as recession-proof investments simply because they have minimal downside as they are priced closer to their intrinsic value.
-These stocks make sense when investing during a recession, however one should not choose these stocks solely based on a low price-to-earnings ratio (PE ratio).
+Value stocks are regarded as recession-proof investments simply because they have a minimal downside as they are priced closer to their intrinsic value.
+These stocks make sense when investing during a recession, however, one should not choose these stocks solely based on a low price-to-earnings ratio (PE ratio).
 Just because a stock appears cheap, does not make it a good investment.

 An economic slowdown does present opportunities to buy real estate since this investment speaks to a variety of investor needs, including diversification and income generation.